A Novel Chinese Dialect TTS Frontend with Non-Autoregressive Neural Machine Translation: Abstract

 \section{Abstract}

-Chinese dialect text-to-speech(TTS) system usually can only be utilized by native linguists, because the written form of Chinese dialects has different characters, idioms, grammar and usage from Mandarin, and even the local speaker cannot input a correct sentence.
-For Mandarin text inputs, Chinese dialect TTS can only generate partly-meaningful speech with relatively poor prosody and naturalness.
-To lower the bar of use and make it more practical in commercial, we propose a novel Chinese dialect TTS frontend with a translation module.
-It helps to convert Mandarin text into idiomatic expressions with correct orthography and grammar, so that the intelligibility and naturalness of the synthesized speech can be improved.
-A non-autoregressive neural machine translation model with a glancing sampling strategy is proposed for the translation task.
+Chinese dialects are different variations of Chinese and can be considered as different languages in the same language family with Mandarin.
+Though they all use Chinese characters, the pronunciations, grammar and idioms can vary significantly, and even local speakers may find it hard to input correct written forms of dialect.
+Besides, using Mandarin text as text-to-speech inputs would generate speech with poor naturalness.
+In this paper, we propose a novel Chinese dialect TTS frontend with a translation module, which converts Mandarin text into dialectic expressions to improve the intelligibility and naturalness of synthesized speech.
+A non-autoregressive neural machine translation model with various tricks is proposed for the translation task.
 It is the first known work to incorporate translation with TTS frontend.
-Our experiments on Cantonese approve that the proposed frontend can help Cantonese TTS system achieve a 0.27 improvement in MOS with Mandarin inputs.
+Experiments on Cantonese show the proposed model improves 2.56 BLEU and TTS improves 0.27 MOS with Mandarin inputs.